 Does P-21 Peptide Cross the Blood–Brain Barrier?

 P-21 was designed with a small change called an adamantane group.
 This makes it more lipid-friendly, which helps it pass through the blood–brain barrier (BBB).
-Once inside the brain, it reaches areas tied to memory and learning, making it an important focus in the study of cognitive peptides.
+Once inside the brain, it reaches areas tied to memory and learning, making it an important focus in the study of brain peptides.

 How Does Semax Peptide Support Memory, Focus, and Brain Recovery?